PaNOSC-ViNYL/SimEx-Lite/CONTRIBUTING.rst

     $ python setup.py test or pytest
     $ tox

-   To get tox, just pip install them into your virtualenv.
+   To get tox, just install them with :command:`pip`  into your virtualenv.

 6. Commit your changes and push your branch to GitHub::